plicease/App-clad/README.md

 These are the `ssh` options used when opening a connection to the server.
 The default may change as needed.

+## ssh\_extra

+Extra ssh command line options to be added after `ssh_options`.
+If you just want to add a few options without replacing the existing set, this is the way to go.

 ## colors